 Ira Glass, the host of This American Life, calls this the Taste Gap.
 Having good taste encourages creatives to create, but the outcomes don't live up to expectations in the first few years.
 That's the gap.
 Nearly every creative feels it.

 Now, I'm trying to close the taste gap with writing.
 I've set a daily goal of writing something.
-But, at times, it doesn't seem like I'll ever close the taste gap.
+But, sometimes, it doesn't seem like I'll ever close the taste gap.
 Sometimes, you need to trust the system.

 Here's the interview transcript of when Ira Glass famously introduced the Taste Gap.